Battle of Bombo: Battle

 As the Tanzanian forces began advancing upon Bombo, the Ugandans laid down heavy fire.
 The 201st Brigade returned fire and advanced cautiously.
 When the Tanzanians began entering the town they were surprised to discover that its defenders were mostly old men.
 Several buildings believed to be held by Ugandan troops were blown up.
 The Tanzanians eventually captured the town.
-Eight Tanzanian soldiers were wounded, while nine Ugandan soldiers were killed and about 20, most of them elderly men, were captured.
+Eight Tanzanian soldiers were wounded, while nine Ugandan soldiers were killed and about 20, most of them elderly men, captured.
 The Tanzanians also seized three T-54 tanks from the local military barracks.
 In the two days following the battle the TPDF searched the nearby area, capturing an additional 80 Ugandan Army soldiers and seizing large quantities of grenades and weapons which had been stored in homes.

 Aftermath

 After Bombo's capture, the 201st Brigade was tasked with securing Nakasongola Air Base.
 Aside from a brief encounter with a Ugandan tank on the road, the installation was seized without incident.
 From there the unit crossed Lake Kyoga and attacked Lira.
 The war ended on 3 June, when the TPDF reached the Sudanese border and expelled the last pro-Amin forces from Uganda.
 The Tanzanians withdrew from the country in 1981.
 In the war's aftermath Bombo did not receive relief aid like other Ugandan localities, due to suspicion of its large Nubian population.
-As of 2018, there were still buildings in the town that displayed signs of damage from the war.
+As of 2018, there were still buildings in the town that displayed signs of damage from the war nearly four decades earlier.